The debate about whether margarine or butter is more healthful is ongoing. Both products seem to have advantages and disadvantages for health.

 Margarine therefore developed a reputation for containing a collection of harmful chemicals.

 However, producers have now largely eliminated human-made trans fats from the food supply.
-This came after the Food and Drug Administration (FDA) ruled in 2015 that manufacturers should phase these out of products over the following 5 years.
+This came after the Food and Drug Administration (FDA)

 The differences between butter and margarine